PSG attack proves too much for Bayern in 3-0 win | FOX Sports

 Celtic won 3-0 at Anderlecht in the group’s other match on Wednesday.

-Bayern enjoyed a good spell in the first half and caused problems to the hosts’ defense but lacked pace and finishing.
+Bayern enjoyed a good spell in the first half and caused problems for the hosts’ defense.
+But it lacked pace and finishing after conceding early.

-Bayern threatened from set pieces but struggled to contain the attacking verve and tremendous pace of Neymar and Mbappe, with its midfield and back-four often left wide open on the break.
+Bayern threatened from set pieces but still struggled to contain the attacking verve and tremendous pace of Neymar and Mbappe, with its midfield and back four often left wide open.

-PSG did not take advantage of its chances, though, until Cavani made it 2-0 near the half-hour mark, curling a beautiful shot in the top corner from Mbappe’s assist to beat `keeper Sven Ulreich.
+PSG did not take advantage of its chances, though, until Cavani made it 2-0 near the half-hour mark, curling a superb shot into the top corner from Mbappe’s assist to beat `keeper Sven Ulreich.

 Ancelotti brought on former PSG academy graduate Kingsley Coman and Sebastian Rudy after the interval to turn things around.
-The pair added an extra dose of danger as Bayern looked more incisive, but the visitors continued to be vulnerable to counterattacks as Mbappe and Neymar combined on the edge of the box, only for the Brazil star to send his shot wide.
+The pair added an extra threat but the visitors continued to be vulnerable to counterattacks as Mbappe and Neymar combined on the edge of the box, only for the Brazil star to send a shot wide.

 Neymar made amends a few minutes later after Alves led another charge and found Mbappe down the right.
-The France international wrong-footed David Alaba as he fake-kicked the ball at full speed, then stepped on it.
-Mbappe saw his shot blocked, with Neymar scoring a poacher’s goal in the mix-up in the 63rd.
+The France international wrong-footed David Alaba before seeing his shot blocked, only for Neymar to score a poacher’s goal before the defense could clear the danger in the 63rd minute.

-Bayern could not even get a consolation goal as Robert Lewandowski hit the woodwork in added time.
+Bayern could not even manage a consolation goal as Robert Lewandowski hit the woodwork in added time.

+”We had prepared this game to have a good control of play,” Ancelotti said. ”But after conceding early, we did not find the right balance, and it was the key.”

 —